Logistics Platform

 You do not need a technical co-founder on your cap table.

-This is the partnership that proves our core thesis.
 For five years, we were the technical co-founder of this company in every meaningful sense: decisions, accountability, team leadership, investor readiness, without taking equity from the founders’ cap table.

 Sound familiar ?